MANDAN Historical Society

 Photos - Rail and Trains

-Missouri Valley Produce Warehouse - 101 W Main St
+Missouri Valley Grocery Warehouse - 101 W Main St

 Constructed in 1917 as a food warehouse, the three-story 24,000 sq foot building served as a wholescale food distribution point for western ND cities served by the NP Railway including New Salem, Glen Ullin, Hebron, Richardton, Flasher, Elgin, New Leipzig, Mott, Hazen and Beulah.